Coronavirus (COVID-19) Updates on Library Services & Operations

 Print Collections - Access & Returns

 No fines will be charged for overdue Library books and other materials not returned during building closures.
 All borrowed items will have their due dates extended accordingly.
-You may hold on to borrowed items until Library facilities re-open.

 You can review your borrowed items online through the My Library Accounts menu option in Omni.
 Should you have trouble renewing your loans, or have any questions, please contact us Library’s Ask Us chat or Email us.